justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

   -partitioner CustomPartitioner
 ```

-The `file://` prefix above tells the local MapReduce run to read input from and write output to the local file system instead of HDFS.
+Note:  The `file://` prefix above tells the local MapReduce run to read input from and write output to the local file system instead of HDFS.
+`-libjars` is another example of generic options, and must be specified before streaming options.

 <br>